lixiaobai09/xgnn/README.md

 ## Paper's Hardware Configuration
+XGNN aims to accelerate GNN training at multi-GPU platforms with high-speed interconnects (like NVLink).
+In our evaluation, XGNN is mainly evaluated at an NVLink platform with
-- 8 * NVIDIA V100 GPUs (16GB of memory each)
+- 8 * NVIDIA V100 GPUs (16GB of memory each, SXM2)
-- One Intel Xeon Platinum 8163 CPUs (total 32 cores),
+- One Intel Xeon Platinum 8163 CPU (total 32 cores),
 - 256GB RAM